The Coldfall Sanction

 Lord Cyril Blathing is the 7th Earl of Gavilshire.
 Cyril was born on 30 June, 1866 to Archibald Blathing, 6th Earl of Gavilshire, and his first wife Mary.
 Cyril was the oldest son, but has an older sister named Catherine, and a younger brother named Thomas.
 Throughout his childhood, Cyril would read veraciously of folk and fairytales from all parts of the world.

 In education, Cyril excelled at Linguistics, learning Latin and Greek by age 12, and over the course of his life learned German, French, Turkish, Russian, Serbo-Croatian, and Romanian.
 He attended Cambridge University.

-In 1887, Cyril traveled to Greece and Turkey, and began living in Istanbul, immersing himself in the Orientalist attitude.
+In 1887, Cyril traveled to Greece and Turkey, and began living in Constantinople, immersing himself in the Orientalist attitude.
 He wrote a book about traditional Turkish folklore and in 1889 met his future wife, Ianthe, a Greek native of Istanbul.

 In 1891 Cyril’s father passed away, and he returned to England.
 The same year, he married to Ianthe, and the two had a Daughter, Penelope.